puppetlabs/puppet-docs/source/pe/3.3/custom_console_cert.markdown

 1. On the puppet master, create `ca_auth.pem` by running `cat /etc/puppetlabs/puppet/ssl/certs/ca.pem /opt/puppet/share/puppet-dashboard/certs/public-dashboard.ca_cert.pem > /etc/puppetlabs/puppet/ssl/ca_auth.pem`.

    > **Note**: The second path in the above command is the full path the public key of the custom CA, which you put in `/opt/puppet/share/puppet-dashboard/certs/` in step 1.2.

+2. If you need to include an applicable root CA in your bundle, run `cat root.pem >> ca_auth.pem`.
-2. Change the permissions of the file you just created by running `chmod 644 /etc/puppetlabs/puppet/ss/ca_auth.pem`.
+3. Change the permissions of the file you just created by running `chmod 644 /etc/puppetlabs/puppet/ss/ca_auth.pem`.
-3. Edit `/etc/puppetlabs/puppet/puppet.conf` and, in the `[master]` stanza, add `ssl_client_ca_auth = /etc/puppetlabs/puppet/ssl/ca_auth.pem`.
+4. Edit `/etc/puppetlabs/puppet/puppet.conf` and, in the `[master]` stanza, add `ssl_client_ca_auth = /etc/puppetlabs/puppet/ssl/ca_auth.pem`.
-4. Edit `/etc/puppetlabs/puppet/console.conf` and for `certificate_name`, change the value to the DNS FQDN of the console server.
+5. Edit `/etc/puppetlabs/puppet/console.conf` and for `certificate_name`, change the value to the DNS FQDN of the console server.
 Note that the DNS FQDN must match the name of the new console certificate.
-5. Restart the `pe-httpd` service on both the master and console servers by running `sudo /etc/init.d/pe-httpd restart`.
+6. Restart the `pe-httpd` service on both the master and console servers by running `sudo /etc/init.d/pe-httpd restart`.
 (If it is an all-in-one install, you only need to restart the `pe-httpd` service once.)
-6. Kick off a puppet run.
+7. Kick off a puppet run.

 You should now be able to navigate to your console and see the custom certificate in your browser.